KunalKumar100/Smart_Video_Surveillance_System/README.md

 ## Dataset

 once you run the file using streamlit the face_recof_project will be created automatically and inside that there two sub folder will also created
--**known_faces** = To add the person which is known to you can add the person name along with there picture (10-20 or more) directly or can be added using the streamlit dashboard
+- **known_faces** = - To add the person which is known to you can add the person name along with there picture (10-20 or more) directly or can be added using the streamlit dashboard
--**unknown_faces** = While detection it Auto-stores unrecognized detections
+- **unknown_faces** = - While detection it Auto-stores unrecognized detections